Business Name Search in Pennsylvania

 How Do I Look Up an LLC in Pennsylvania?
 (Summary)

-To look up an LLC in Pennsylvania, you can follow these steps:
+To look up an LLC or other business entities in Pennsylvania, you can follow these steps:

 - Enter the name of the LLC you want to look up in the “Business Entity Name” field.
 You can also enter the entity ID or the registered agent’s name if you have that information.